-(i) A range of options to mitigate the recreation effects of the housing development exist iii) Risks specifically related to biosecurity risks can be ruled out because the allocation does not add to the existing situation, and there is therefore no additive effect.
+- (i) A range of options to mitigate the recreation effects of the housing development exist - (ii) Carrying out the HRA at the lower tier (project) level allows recreation issues to be addressed at the planning application stage. - iii) Risks specifically related to biosecurity risks can be ruled out because the allocation does not add to the existing situation, and there is therefore no additive effect.